UK.StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 Trading 212 is a great option for any investor looking to save through a stocks and shares ISA.
 There are no account management fees and no trading fees, making it the cheapest stocks and shares ISA that I tested.

-The biggest drawback is that Trading 212’s investment options are fairly limited.
-You can only invest in stocks or ETFs, and not mutual funds or bonds.
+Range of investments: The biggest drawback is that Trading 212’s investment options are fairly limited.
+You can only invest in shares or ETFs, and not mutual funds or bonds.
 However, you can still get diversification by choosing ETFs, rather than having to pick individual stocks yourself.
 Low-fee ETFs that match an index like the FTSE 100 or the American S&P 500 can serve this purpose well.
-Find out more about its offering in my full review of Trading 212.

 Company Overall Rating Minimum Deposit ISA SIPP